 Soakaway drainage is the traditional method of disposing of surface water in areas remote from a suitable public sewer system.
 The use of soakaway drainage in urban areas is becoming more common, to limit the impact on existing positive drainage systems and to provide a sustainable alternative.

-The soakaway chamber must have sufficient capacity to store the immediate water run-off from roofs and hard surfaces, and the water must be able to disperse into the surrounding soil quickly enough for the soakaway to be able to accommodate the next influx.
+The soakaway chamber must have sufficient capacity to store the immediate water run-off from roofs and hard surfaces.
+The water must be able to disperse into the surrounding soil quickly enough for the soakaway to be able to accommodate the next influx.

-The infiltration rate (f) in m/s is then determined for each test run based on a relationship between the time taken for the pit to empty from 75% to 25% full, the volume of water that has soaked away over that period and the size of the pit.
+The infiltration rate (f) in m/s is determined based on a relationship between the time taken for the pit to empty from 75% to 25% full; the volume of water soaked away over that period; and the size of the pit.
 The lowest infiltration rate determined from the three runs is used as the design value.

 For this situation the borehole is drilled into the potential soakage medium.
-The borehole may be cased to the bottom or there may be a length of uncased soil below the bottom of the casing, depending on the nature of the soil.
+The borehole may be cased to the bottom, or there may be a length of uncased soil below the casing, depending on the nature of the soil.
 The borehole is then filled or part filled with water and the drop in water level is measured.
 To maintain stability of the borehole and facilitate measurement of the water level, a perforated pipe with a granular surround can be installed if required.
-An infiltration rate can then be calculated using the same relationship between time, volume and area of discharge, as defined in BRE Digest 365.
+An infiltration rate can then be calculated using the same relationship between time, volume and area of discharge, as defined in BRE Digest DG365.